Ivo-Balbaert/The_Way_to_Mojo/book/1_What_is_Mojo.md

 It is on the roadmap.
 Currently, you can use Python's C++ interop libraries like ctypes (https://docs.python.org/3/library/ctypes.html) or Cython (https://cython.org/) to call your C++ code from Python, and then use Mojo's Python integration to work with the results.

 ## 1.5 Summary
+In the recent past, a programming language was considered either to be static (compiled, like C, C++, Rust, Java, C#, etc.), or dynamic (like Python, Ruby, PHP, etc.).
+Mojo is not solely a static language, nor is it a dynamic language.
+Instead, it covers the whole range from dynamic to static, leaving the choice up to the developer(s) according to their project's needs.

 Here are the killer features of Mojo:
 0- progressive/static typing: Leverage types for better performance and error checking.